leonguyen52/sprout-track/documentation/Family-Documentation/family-slug-updates.md

 ## Current Issues

-We're still experiencing some issues with the implementation:
+We've successfully resolved the implementation issues:

-1. **Layout Nesting**: The app is experiencing layout nesting issues where both the original layout and the slug-based layout are being applied simultaneously.
+1. **Layout Nesting**: ✅ Fixed the layout nesting issue by updating the original layout to properly detect slug-based routes and avoid applying duplicate layouts.
-2. **Infinite Loop**: Despite updating all API endpoints to filter by family ID, we're still experiencing infinite loops of API calls.
-This suggests there might be issues with the layout structure or component rendering.
+2. **Infinite Loop**: ✅ Fixed the infinite loop issue by:
+   - Updating all API endpoints to filter by family ID
+   - Fixing the Timeline component to avoid unnecessary refetches
+   - Removing the fetchData function from the dependency array in the slug layout's useEffect hook

 ## Next Steps

-To resolve these issues and complete the implementation, we need to:
+With the major issues resolved, we can now focus on completing the implementation:

-### 1. Fix Layout Nesting Issues
+### 1. Layout Issues
-- [@app/(app)/layout.tsx](app/(app)/layout.tsx) - Modify to completely disable the original layout when using slug routes
+- ✅ [@app/(app)/layout.tsx](app/(app)/layout.tsx) - Modified to completely disable the original layout when using slug routes
-- [@app/(app)/[slug]/layout.tsx](app/(app)/[slug]/layout.tsx) - Ensure this layout is used exclusively for slug routes
+- ✅ [@app/(app)/[slug]/layout.tsx](app/(app)/[slug]/layout.tsx) - Fixed to prevent infinite loops by removing fetchData from the dependency array

-### 2. Update API Endpoints
+### 2. API Endpoints
 - ✅ [@app/api/baby/route.ts](app/api/baby/route.ts) - Updated to filter by family ID
 - ✅ [@app/api/timeline/route.ts](app/api/timeline/route.ts) - Updated to filter by family ID
 - ✅ [@app/api/settings/route.ts](app/api/settings/route.ts) - Updated to filter by family ID